-And if your go-to PMS treat is something cold and sweet like ice cream, be sure to check out these 20 Dairy-Free Frozen Desserts!
+And if your go-to PMS treat is something cold and sweet like ice cream, pick up a pint of our favorite dairy-free frozen desserts!

-"When women lose blood during their period, they're also losing iron which is why many ladies are left feeling rundown and tired," Smith tells us.
+“When women lose blood during their period, they’re also losing iron, which is why many ladies are left feeling rundown and tired,” Smith tells us.
 But fight back the urge to size up to a venti to fight the fatigue.
-"Caffeine causes blood vessels to constrict, and that includes those that feed the uterus.
-When this happens, it can bring on more intense cramps," Smith explains.
-Aside from steering clear of things like coffee, tea, and soda, be sure to avoid hidden sources of caffeine (like chocolate, coffee- and chocolate-flavored snacks, as well as certain nutrition bars, multivitamins, and vitamin-infused beverages)—especially if you're period often leaves you doubled over in pain.
-If you can't perk up without a dietary crutch, at least make the switch to half-caf or decaf beverages (both of which still contain a bit of caffeine), or try some of these 23 Best Foods for Energy!
+“Caffeine causes blood vessels to constrict, and that includes those that feed the uterus.
+When this happens, it can bring on more intense cramps,” Smith explains.
+Aside from steering clear of things like coffee, tea, and soda, be sure to avoid hidden sources of caffeine (like chocolate, coffee- and chocolate-flavored snacks, as well as certain nutrition bars, multivitamins, and vitamin-infused beverages)—especially if you’re period often leaves you doubled over in pain.
+If you can’t perk up without a dietary crutch, at least make the switch to half-caf or decaf beverages (both of which still contain a bit of caffeine).

 When you’re craving a coffee…

 Caffeine content: 13-19 milligrams